 Summer Reading Funding Opportunity

-In 2019, only 49% of Sacramento County children could read at grade-level.
-We have not broadly measured our schools since the pandemic, making data difficult to access.
-That said, the combination of COVID-19 and the already identified literacy crisis in Sacramento will drastically impact this generation of children, their future, and the future of our city.
+In 2022, only 37.7% of Sacramento County 3rd grade students could read at grade-level.
+The pandemic made data difficult to acquire but the latest testing shows a 6.5% decline in 2022 from 2019 reading levels.
+The combination of the COVID 19 and the already identified literacy crisis in Sacramento will negatively impact this generation of children, their future and the future of our city.

-Summer reading, kindergarten readiness, and school attendance remain the top three factors impacting a child’s ability to read at grade-level.
-According to research, reading five age-appropriate books over the summer is what it takes to hold onto earned reading skills.
-Summer reading programs are a great way to engage children during summer recess and prevent summer learning loss.
+Summer Reading, kindergarten readiness and school attendance remain the top three factors impacting a child’s ability to read at grade-level.
+According to research, reading five age-appropriate books is what it takes to hold onto earned reading skills.
+Summer Reading programs are a great way to engage children during summer recess and prevent summer learning loss.

-Summer of 2022 will be imperative to prevent further reading skill degradation from the COVID-19 pandemic.
+Summer of 2024 will be imperative to prevent further reading skill degradation.
 Summer reading programs serve a vital role in accelerating grade-level reading proficiency.

 Sacramento Literacy Foundation Goals

 Grant Dollars Available